Double copy for tree-level form factors. Part I. Foundations

 The gauge invariance of the numerators immediately implies the diffeomorphism invariance of $\mathcal{G}_3$ under the transformation $\varepsilon_{3}^{\mu\nu} \rightarrow \varepsilon_{3}^{\mu\nu} + p_3^{(\mu} \xi^{\nu)}$.

-The alert reader may find it disturbing that the numerator solutions \eqref{eq:3ptnumsols} have a pole $s_{13}{+}s_{23}$: in the gauge-theory form factor \eqref{eq:3pttreefullcolor}, this pole is not an actual pole but must cancel in the summation; however, after ``squaring'' the numerators, this ``spurious" pole will not disappear in ${\cal G}_3$ in \eqref{eq:G3fromCK}.
+The alert reader may find it disturbing that the numerator solutions \eqref{eq:3ptnumsols} have a pole $s_{13}+s_{23}$: in the gauge-theory form factor \eqref{eq:3pttreefullcolor}, this pole is not an actual pole but must cancel in the summation; however, after double copy of the numerators, this ``spurious" pole will not disappear in ${\cal G}_3$ in \eqref{eq:G3fromCK}.
 It turns out that this is a crucial point in the double-copy story of the form factors.

-One can first note that $s_{13}{+}s_{23}= {-}( s_{12} {-} q^2)$ is a simple pole, and it looks like a (massive) Feynman propagator with mass square $q^2$.
+One can first note that the $s_{13}{+}s_{23}= {-}( s_{12} {-} q^2)$ is a simple pole, and it looks like a (massive) Feynman propagator with mass square $q^2$.
 Moreover, the residue on this pole can be evaluated as

 which can be nicely rewritten as